Training Officer/ Work-based supervisor engagement

-There is no doubt that the HSST programme is challenging both to you and your supervisor.
-However this is a doctoral level programme and balancing the pressures of routine clinical commitments with those of academic work whilst still achieving an appropriate work/life balance should neither be unexpected nor underestimated.
+There is no doubt that the HSST programme is challenging to both you and your supervisor.
+However, this is a doctoral level programme and balancing the pressures of routine clinical commitments with those of academic work whilst still achieving an appropriate work/life balance should neither be unexpected nor underestimated.

 We recognise that it can be difficult for busy professionals to schedule frequent meetings.
-However the department has given a commitment to this when securing a commission with the local HEE Office.
+However, the department has given a commitment to this when securing a commission with the local HEE Office.

-We recommend that at the outset you and your workplace supervisor should agree a training contract and that a training plan is developed which recognises and links with the appropriate job plan for you as an individual.
+We recommend that at the outset you and your workplace supervisor should agree a training contract and that a training plan is developed, which recognises and links with the appropriate job plan for you as an individual.
 The bespoke nature of the programme means that these documents will be unique to each trainee.

-It is clear that the frequency of any formal meeting will vary, however trainee and supervisor should aim to meet approximately monthly though any significant formal modification of the training plan would likely occur much less often.
+It is clear that the frequency of any formal meeting will vary, however the trainee and supervisor should aim to meet monthly though any significant formal modification of the training plan would likely occur much less often.

-b.
 Workplace supervisor training

 It is unusual for trainee positions to be commissioned at sites where there is no appropriate local supervision available.
-However in these rare instances it is essential that the trainee seek a mentor of appropriate seniority at another, preferably local, Trust.
+However, in these rare instances it is essential that the trainee seek a mentor of appropriate seniority at another, preferably local, Trust.
 We would be happy to assist in identifying such individuals if necessary and would take this situation into account before approving any site for accreditation.
 Mentors are also encouraged for all trainees on the HSST programme, as they can offer an external perspective and offer the trainee support when needed.

-d.
 Statutory and other leave

-b.
 Balancing training and clinical demand

 The demands of this doctoral level training programme should not be underestimated.
 We have adopted guidance on the roles and responsibilities for both trainee and their employer/supervisor.

 It is helpful if training opportunities can develop as a part of the routine clinical role and with increasing responsibilities as you progress through the programme.
 Workplace supervisors should work with their trainees to facilitate access to appropriate training opportunities.
-Both should be aware that the programme aims to develop a graduate capable of assuming the additional responsibilities associated with a newly qualified consultant in the specialism.
+Both should be aware that the programme aims to develop a graduate capable of assuming the additional responsibilities associated with a newly qualified consultant in the specialty.

 Accessing training opportunities

 The bespoke nature of the programme means that local training opportunities may be limiting and not cover all aspects of the specialist curriculum.
 In such cases it would be appropriate for you to negotiate a secondment to an appropriate specialist centre.
-We would be happy to try and facilitate that if it was necessary.

 Visibility of HSST training programme

 Where there is local resistance to accessing appropriate training opportunities by more senior staff the engagement of the Trust Lead Healthcare Scientist can often be helpful.

-e.
 Job security and future opportunities

 The training programme does not guarantee a consultant level position as an automatic right.
 It does however identify that graduates from the programme are capable of undertaking such a role.
 The commissioning of these training posts is based on workforce planning and an expectation that such posts may be needed in the future.

 Support and appreciation

 All issues raised by trainees are logged and referred to the appropriate individual or unit within the School for action.

 We are happy to support trainees who contact us with personal issues impacting on their ability to meet the demands of the programme within the limited resources we have available to us.
-However as we are not the employer our advice will also recommend that other avenues be sought locally, for example through Occupational Health services.
+However, as we are not the employer our advice will also recommend that other avenues be sought locally, for example through Occupational Health services.

-We will pass on those specific comments made as part of the ARP regarding the delivery of the academic programme to MAHSE.
+We will pass on those specific comments made as part of the ARP, regarding the delivery of the academic programme to MAHSE.